-Sportstuif Kinderopvang BV has appointed the following employee as Pedagogical coach per 01-01-2019: Rachelle Scheepers and per 01-02-2023: Jessica Clevers.
-Sportstuif Kinderopvang BV has appointed the following employee as Policy Officer as of 01-01-2019: Joep Pouls.
+Sportstuif Childcare BV appointed the following employees as pedagogical coaches as of 01-01-2019: Rachelle Scheepers, and as of 01-02-2023: Jessica Clevers.
+Sportstuif Childcare BV also appointed the following employee as a policy officer as of 01-01-2019: Joep Pouls, and as of 01-01-2024: Martine Sanders.

-The position Pedagogical Policy Officer/Coach is characterized by developing, translating and implementing the pedagogical policy within the organization.
-The position of Pedagogical Policy Officer/Coach translates policy into concrete work practice.
-As an all-round coach, the official also plays an active role in improving the pedagogical quality of services and professional development of the pedagogical employees (also in complex work situations).
-As a coach, the official is responsible for the correct implementation of the pedagogical policy in the workplace.
+The role of pedagogical policy officer/coach is characterized by developing, translating, and implementing pedagogical policies within the organization.
+The role of pedagogical policy officer/coach translates policies into concrete work practices.
+Additionally, as an all-round coach, the incumbent plays an active role in improving the pedagogical quality of services and the professional development of childcare staff, particularly in complex work situations.
+The incumbent, as a coach, ensures the correct implementation of pedagogical policies in the workplace.